 The beginning of any age is characterized by great dynamism on all levels - politically, culturally, economically etc. as the new leadership frees the people from the oppressive institutions of the old order.
-The age peaks in a golden era as the new class overcomes the obstacles of the old order and solidifies its control over society.
+The age peaks in a golden era as the new class overcomes the obstacles of the old order and consolidates its control over society.
 In time, however, social decline again occurs as the dominant class increases its power at the expense of meeting the basic needs of the people.
 Social unrest builds as the exploitation becomes more systematized.

 In this way, the merchant class brought great dynamism to a society suffering under a corrupt priest class and the feudal system of the Holy Roman Empire.
-The golden age of modern history is probably the period of Pax Americana.
-Now, however, the era of the merchant is beginning to exceed its welcome.
+Now, however, the era of the merchant is beginning to overstay its welcome.
 As the dominant class seeks to expand its wealth and power beyond the bounds of governmental jurisdiction, they do so at the expense of greater numbers of people, the majority of whom losing purchasing capacity and many are unable to meet their basic survival needs.
-In this decline, the labor of the masses, the martial abilities of the warriors and the mental powers of the intellectuals become increasingly enslaved to the will of the merchants (capitalists), who have an iron control over their wages and livelihood.
-Political rule is also determined by "behind the curtain" capitalists who hold the true, financial power.
-All capitalist societies are in this condition now.
+In this decline, the labor of the masses, the martial abilities of the warriors and the mental powers of the intellectuals become increasingly enslaved to the will of the merchants (capitalists), who have an iron grip over their wages and livelihood.
+Political rule is also determined by capitalists who hold the real - financial - power "behind the curtain".
+All capitalist societies have been in this condition for some time now.
 This is illustrated by the absolute dependency of political leaders on "big money" in order to finance their election campaigns.
-Though constitutional democracy was a positive development of the merchant age, as practiced today, it is little more than a tool for control of national economies by the international financial giants.
+Though constitutional democracy was a positive development of the merchant age, as practised today, it is little more than a tool for control over national economies by the international financial giants.